-Healthcare Project for Non-Taiwanese Children
+Healthcare Project for Children regardless of the Nationality

 - Prenatal checkups and childbirth costs for migrant workers: Pregnant migrant workers dare not go to hospitals for prenatal checkups and childbirth.
 They usually give birth at home with assistance from friends.
-The lack of proper medical treatment and sanitation poses a great threat to the lives and health of both mothers and infants.
+The lack of proper medical treatment and sanitation poses a significant threat to the lives and health of both mothers and infants.

 - Daily expenses and health care costs for non-Taiwanese children: The government of Taiwan does not provide financial support to such foreign children in Taiwan, also denying their access to National Health Insurance coverage.